Center for Neurobiology of Vision

 858.453.4100 ext 1014 | office

 Sergei is a vision scientist interested in foundations of perceptual psychology and sensory neuroscience.
 His current work is concentrated on the interface between two levels of visual perception — the entry process called early vision and the next stage called perceptual organization:

-Sergei studies the principles and mechanisms underlying these processes, in particular how visual information is organized for perception of motion and change.
+Sergei studies computational principles and biological mechanisms underlying these processes, in particular how visual information is organized for perception of motion and change.

 Sergei also studies sensorimotor integration: the connection of perception and action.
 Currently he tries to understand how vision helps us to plan actions prospectively, for several steps ahead, again considering the dynamic nature of the environment, its risks and uncertainties.

 Gepshtein S, Lesmes LA & Albright TD (2013).
 Sensory adaptation as optimal resource allocation.
 Proceedings of the National Academy of Sciences, USA 110 (11), 4368-4373.

 Visual adaptation is expected to improve visual performance in the new environment.
 The expectation has been contradicted by evidence that adaptation sometimes decreases sensitivity for the adapting stimuli, and sometimes it changes sensitivity for stimuli very different from the adapting ones.
 We hypothesize that this pattern of results can be explained by a process that optimizes sensitivity for many stimuli, rather than changing sensitivity only for those stimuli whose statistics have changed.
 To test this hypothesis, we measured visual sensitivity across a broad range of spatiotemporal modulations of luminance, while varying the distribution of stimulus speeds.
 The manipulation of stimulus statistics caused a large-scale reorganization of visual sensitivity, forming the orderly pattern of sensitivity gains and losses.
 This pattern is predicted by a theory of distribution of receptive field characteristics in the visual system.